CLUBS & ORGANIZATIONS

 Community Service Club - Sponsor: Anne Duncan - Participants: High School - This student-led club is at the forefront of Prep communit service activity.
 Students who join commit to a minimum of thirty hours of community service during the year.
 The club also plans specific off-campus service activities for its members.

-DebateTeam - Sponsor: Stephanie Baker - Participants: Grades 9-12 - As members of the Debate Team, students develop skills in reasoning, logic, writing, and public speaking while traveling to numerous parts of the state, meeting students from other schools and winning trophies at tournaments throughout the year.
-Wednesdays after school in 106
+DebateTeam - Sponsor: Richard Younce - Participants: Grades 9-12 - As members of the Debate Team, students develop skills in reasoning, logic, writing, and public speaking while traveling to numerous parts of the state, meeting students from other schools and winning trophies at tournaments throughout the year.
+Meeting times are communicated through daily announcements.

 Junior Classical League - Sponsor: David Hogue - Participants: Grades 8-12 - The JCL promotes the classics at Prep and is open to all students interested in the classics.
 It meets the first Tuesday of every month during activity period in Room 100.
 Some of the favorite activities are the JCL Convention, World Language Week, and trips to Keifers's.

-Mock Trial - Sponsor: Laura Flint - Participants: High School - In Mock Trial,students assume the roles of attorneys and witnesses in simulated trials.
+Mock Trial - Sponsor: K.C.
+Williams - Participants: High School - In Mock Trial,students assume the roles of attorneys and witnesses in simulated trials.
 Two teams of 8 are coached by local attorneys.
 MT is organized in November.
 There will be competition with teams from area schools in January.
 Winning teams proceed.

 Patriot League - Sponsors: Lesley Morton, Malcolm Saxon - Participants: High School - This is a select group of 10-12 grade students who serve as ambassadors for Prep, helping with Admission Office events such as "We Are Prep" in the fall and "You Are Prep" in the spring.
 Monthly meetings are held (as needed) in the Lyceum.
 There is an application process.

 Quiz Bowl - Sponsor: Nathan Divine - Participants: All Prep students - Quiz Bowl is an academic competition team that includes all academic subjects in high school and college, as well as pop culture, sports, music, and movies.
 All students are welcome to watch or to play.
 Students are selected for the tournament travel team based on practice competitions.
-In the fall, practices are held every Friday morning at 7:30 in Room 121.
-Twice-a-week in the spring.
+Practices are held every Friday morning at 7:30 in Room 125.

-Spanish Club - Sponsors: Elizabeth Franklin, Hunter Upchurch, Lucia Lalor - Participants: Grades 8-12 - Enjoy the cultural aspects of learning Spanish in a relaxed atmosphere outside the classroom.
+Spanish Club - Sponsors: Hunter Upchurch, Lucia Lalor - Participants: Grades 8-12 - Enjoy the cultural aspects of learning Spanish in a relaxed atmosphere outside the classroom.
 Activities include holiday focuses, service projects with the local Hispanic community ,and planning for annual World Language Emphasis Week.
 Any current or past Spanish student may participate.
-Meetings are held the first Tuesday of every month in the Guyton Lyceum in the Science wing of the high school.
+Meetings are held the first Tuesday of every month in Room 118 unless otherwise noted in the daily announcements.